alibaba/Sentinel/README.md

 See the [Wiki](https://github.com/alibaba/Sentinel/wiki) for full documentation, examples, blog posts, operational details and other information.

-**If you are using Sentinel, please [leave a comment here](https://github.com/alibaba/Sentinel/issues/18) to tell us your scenario to make Sentinel better :-)**
+If you are using Sentinel, please [**leave a comment here**](https://github.com/alibaba/Sentinel/issues/18) to tell us your scenario to make Sentinel better.
+It's also encouraged to add the link of your blog post, tutorial, demo or customized components to [**Awesome Sentinel**](./doc/awesome-sentinel.md).

 ## Quick Start